Stanhope Countryside Access

 SCAWG events will appear in the Tuesday Walkers Diary, now relabelled as Tuesday Walkers & SCAWG Events.

-SCAWG and NPNL will host a footpath monitoring/maintenance session at Rookhope on Friday 12 December 2025.
-The aim is to walk a 2.5Km section of the proposed Way of Hope (Rookhope to the road just South of Lintzgarth Plantation) noting the condition of the path, fixing anything simple including DCC footpath waymarkers, and checking the draft route descriptions.
-We then return to Rookhope to confirm the route from the opposite direction.
-This should take no longer than 3 hours.
+With support from NPNL, SCAWG undertook a footpath monitoring/maintenance session at Rookhope and Killhope on Friday 12 December.
+Adam, Jamie, David and Tim walked a 2.5Km section of the proposed Way of Hope (Rookhope to the road just South of Lintzgarth Plantation) noting the condition of the path, fixing anything simple including DCC footpath waymarkers, and checking the draft route descriptions.
+We then returned to Rookhope to confirm the route from the opposite direction.
+Later we went up to Cowhorse (between Lanehead and Killhope) to check route descriptions and fix some waymarkers/replant a marker post.
+NPNL provided the tools and guidance.